View other WHU WoW MoP hunter guides. Updated for patch 6.0.

 - Steady Shot/Focusing Shot

-The best hunter AoE rotation naturally assumes that you’re taking the best MM AoE talents (Barrage, Thrill of the Hunt).
-However it’s not uncommon for MM hunters optimized for single target damage to still need to deal out the AoE.
-MM’s only AoE advantage is Bombardment, which lowers the cost of Multi-Shot after the first by 25 focus, while boosting Multi-Shot damage by 60%.
+MM is not optimized for AoE damage, and most hunters will want to choose a different spec if there is a significant AoE portion to a fight.
+However it’s not uncommon for MM hunters optimized for single target damage to still need to deal outoccasional AoE.
+MM’s only AoE advantage is Bombardment, which lowers the cost of Multi-Shot after the first (if it crits) by 25 focus, while boosting Multi-Shot damage by 60%.